MightyJoeW/getScriptOrDieTryin/content/blog/2017 Year-in-Review—Risking-it-all-to-Become-a-Developer/index.md

   <figcaption style="text-align: center">Code Newbie</figcaption>
 </figure>

 Podcasts almost completely replaced music for me for awhile.
-I started listening to <a href="https://www.programmingthrowdown.com/" target="_blank" rel="noopener">Programming Throwdown</a> and <a href="https://www.codenewbie.org/" target="_blank" rel="noopener">CodeNewbie</a> just about everyday.
+I started listening to <a href="https://www.programmingthrowdown.com/" target="_blank" rel="noopener noreferrer">Programming Throwdown</a> and <a href="https://www.codenewbie.org/" target="_blank" rel="noopener noreferrer">CodeNewbie</a> just about everyday.
 Programming Throwdown was great for hearing developers discuss topics such as programming languages and frameworks on a high level while CodeNewbie provided inspiration via success stories (oftentimes from career-changers).
 Over time, I continued to add more and more podcasts to my collection.

 ###Meetups and Conferences
 Meetups may have been the most important aspect of my earlier days of learning.
 I was doing various courses online, but it was at meetups where I met other developers in the area and was able to learn in person.